From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

 \subsection{Topology + Sparse Geometry}

 Our goal now is improve the results of the prior section by giving quasi-isometry bounds that scale linearly in $k$, rather than quadratically.
-This can be accomplished by using an inclusion-exclusion argument on the $1$-skeleton persistence of $X$ that uses only subsets of size $k$ and $(k-1)$.
-Namely, given a subset $Y \subset X$ with $|Y| = (k-2)$, we take $Y = Y_1 \cap Y_2$ for $|Y_1| = |Y_2| = (k-1)$ and $W = (Y_1 \cup Y_2)$ with $|W| = k$, as shown in Figure \ref{fig:sparseIE}, and attempt to deduce the Euler characteristic of $Y$ from those of $Y_1,Y_2$, and $W$.
-However, the union of the $1$-skeleton complexes on $Y_1$ and $Y_2$ is not the $1$-skeleton complex on $W$, owing to the fact that $W$ contains an extra edge connecting the pair of vertices in $W \setminus Y$.
+This can be accomplished by using an inclusion-exclusion argument on the $1$-skeleton persistence of $X$ that uses only subsets of size $k$ and $k-1$, and does not need subsets of size $k-2$.
+Namely, given a subset $Y \subset X$ with $|Y| = (k-2)$, we take $Y = W_1 \cap W_2$ for $|W_1| = |W_2| = (k-1)$ and $W = (W_1 \cup W_2)$ with $|W| = k$, as shown in Figure \ref{fig:sparseIE}, and attempt to deduce the Euler characteristic of $Y$ from those of $W_1,W_2$, and $W$.
+However, the union of the $1$-skeleton complexes on $W_1$ and $W_2$ is not the $1$-skeleton complex on $W$, owing to the fact that $W$ contains an extra edge connecting the pair of vertices in $W \setminus Y$.
+Indeed, this is why we chose to cover $W$ with \emph{three} subsets of cardinality $k-1$ in Lemma \ref{lem:ietrick}.

 The effect of this extra edge on persistence is quite subtle, but its effect on the Euler curve is trivial, as it amounts to subtracting a step function supported on $[r, \infty)$, where $r$ is the appearance time of the extra edge in the complex.
 If we knew $r$, we could correct the deficit in our inclusion-exclusion argument.
-Note that the we have the freedom to choose $Y_1$ and $Y_2$ as we like, so to make this argument work we need only know the length of a single edge in $X$ that does not intersect $Y$.
+Note that the we have the freedom to choose $W_1$ and $W_2$ as we like, so to make this argument work we need only know the length of a single edge in $X$ that does not intersect $Y$.
 A very small collection of edge lengths suffice to patch up the inclusion-exclusion argument for all subsets of $X$ of size at most $k$.
-Before proving our quasi-isometry bound, we need the following corollary of the Rounding Lemma.
+The following theorem improves on the bounds in Theorem \ref{thm:invstab} by assuming that $\phi$ is already known to be a quasi-isometry on a sparse subset $L \subset Z$.
+The proof can be found in Appendix \ref{sec:sparseproof}.